 Present the official stance of the Association on a substantive issue or subject.
 They are developed in response to a particular issue, concern, or need of the Association and may be written for internal or external use.

 Include a general description of the topic and define the minimum requirements for performance and quality.

 Describe and clarify (vs. present an official stance) an aspect or issue related to education or practice and are linked to the fundamental concepts of occupational therapy.
 They are developed in response to a particular issue, concern, or need of the Association and may be written for internal or external use.

 American Occupational Therapy Association.
-(2004).
-COE and COP standard operating procedures—Official documents (Attachment A).
+(2014).
+RACC standard operating procedures—Official documents (Attachment A).
 (Available from American Occupational Therapy Association, 4720 Montgomery Lane, PO Box 31220, Bethesda, MD 20824-1220) *